Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Thompson Washington DC by Hyatt

-Located just steps from the waterfront, The Yards Park, and the Navy Yard’s top restaurants.
-Excellent in-house dining options include Roman-trattoria-style Maialino Mare, farm-to-table inspired Anchovy Social, and The Thompson Bar Room for happy hour cocktails.
+Located just steps from the waterfront, The Yards Park, and the Navy Yard’s top restaurants, including those near national parks in Washington DC, the area offers excellent in-house dining options, including Roman-trattoria-style Maialino Mare, farm-to-table inspired Anchovy Social, and The Thompson Bar Room for happy hour cocktails.
 Pets allowed.

 Grab the best rates and availability now